HeranYang/Hyper-GAN/README.md

     python main.py --phase=train

-If you want to continue train the model, you could uncommond the continue_training codes in train function within model.py, and then run the commond above.
+If you want to continue train the model, you could uncomment the continue_training codes in train function within model.py, and then run the commond above.

 ### Validation